kbsonlong/lazy-tcp-proxy/README.md

 ### Why:

-To save compute resources (CPU, RAM) on a single host by keeping containers stopped until they're actually needed, making it practical to run many low-traffic services without paying the cost of having them all running simultaneously.
+To save compute resources (CPU, RAM, Electricity) on a single host by keeping containers stopped until they're actually needed, making it practical to run many low-traffic services without paying the cost of having them all running simultaneously.

 ### Feedback: